amaralnt/SQL_Exploratory_Data_Analysis/README.md

 # SQLExploratoryAnalysis

-In this repository I explore data sets and test some SQL concepts :)
+In this repository I explore data sets while testing some SQL concepts :)